xrdocs/8000/_blogs/cisco-8608-architecture.md

 The first MPA is the 86-MPA-14H2FH-M. This MPA can be inserted into any slot (slot 0 to slot 7) of the chassis without any restriction.
 This MPA is a pluggable card that provides 16 interface ports for a maximum total bandwidth of 1.6 Tbps that can support up to:
 •	16 ports of QSFP 100 GbE modules (Default), or
 •	2 ports of QSFP-DD 400 GbE modules and 14 ports of QSFP
 When port 0 has a 400G QSFP-DD, then the other three ports (2, 3, 4) cannot be used.
-Similarly, when port 1 has a 400G QSFP-DD, then the other three ports (5, 6, 7) cannot be used
+Similarly, when port 1 has a 400G QSFP-DD, then the other three ports (5, 6, 7) cannot be used.

 Note: No restriction in term of power or cooling for 400G ZR/ZR+/Bright ZR+
 {: .notice}

 ![figure7.png]({{site.baseurl}}/images/figure7.png){: .full}